Essenceia/essenceia.github.io/content/thoughts/Ugly_by_Design/index.md

 Exhibit A: [https://ludic.mataroa.blog/](https://ludic.mataroa.blog/)

-Their are the friends you invite to public evens and then there is Ludic Mataroa, the friend you invite to sit down and chat over drinks at your place on Friday nights.
+Their are the friends you invite to public events and then there is Ludic Mataroa, the friend you invite to sit down and chat over drinks at your place on Friday nights.

 Like a dirty little secret of the tech world people indulge in these long viciously